 Essential reading: Top fitness trackers and health gadgets

-A small image in the corner of one of the posters hints at a squarish looking device.
+A small image in the corner of one of the posters shows a squarish looking device.
 If this turns out to be the case Meizu will not win any points for originality.
 Other Chinese companies, such as Xiaomi, Oppo and Redmi, have gone down the route of imitating the Apple Watch in recent months.

 Meizu is looking to expand its portfolio by creating an ecosystem of smart home and wearable products that works seamlessly together.
 As always, leaks and rumors should start to come through as the release date of the smartwatch approaches.
+We’ll be here to report on all of these!

 Like this article?
 Subscribe to our monthly newsletter and never miss out!